-The Self-Service with Intelligent Automation Solution allows for a multi-site deployment, with both sites in active/active mode, or where the secondary site operates as a warm standby.
+The Self-Service with Intelligent Automation Solution allows for a multi-site deployment where the secondary site operates as a warm standby.
 This is illustrated in the diagram below.
-Note that the IA DB Cluster must be available for use by both data centers.
+Note that the DB Cluster must be available for use by both data centers.